enbraun/slate/source/includes/_resource.md

 >` GET  v1/resources/{ID}/notes`

 Retrieves the Notes list of specified resource.
-You need to provide the unique resource identifier that was returned upon resource creation.The notes are returned which are sorted by lastly modified or added.
+You need to provide the unique resource identifier that was returned upon resource creation.
+The notes are returned which are sorted by lastly modified or added.

 > Example Request